 I was originally a huge fan of Gmail when Google first put out the service.
 With each account, they included about 2GB of free server space for e-mail attachments.
 Now the company has taken another step forward building the Google Docs engine.

-Even five years ago the Microsoft Office suite was the most powerful desktop software for document processing, spreadsheets, slideshows, and other powerful media.
+Even five years ago, the Microsoft Office suite was the most powerful desktop software for document processing, spreadsheets, slideshows, and other powerful media.
 Kids in high school and college have grown up writing their essays in Microsoft Word.
-With the public release of Google Documents anybody with a Google account can begin storing docs into their own private cloud space.
+With the public release of Google Documents, anybody with a Google account can begin storing docs in their own private cloud space.

 You have the ability to further organize these files into folder directories with are labeled collections.
-Even better the whole service has built-in functionality for uploading documents into your account and even exporting via a variety of file extensions.
-Exports are limited at 2GB per batch and include support for HTML, PDF, RTF, MS Word, and a few other options.
+Even better, the whole service has built-in functionality for uploading documents into your account and even exporting via a variety of file extensions.
+Exports are limited to 2GB per batch and include support for HTML, PDF, RTF, MS Word, and a few other options.
 This makes Google Docs the most open and supportive protocol for professional document editing – and it’s completely free!

 Quick Data Sharing

 I remember building websites back in 2006 where my partner and myself would frequently have to exchange files between computers.
 Back then, it was much easier to utilize our USB flash drives since there were not nearly as many resources on the Internet.
 Yet today, we practically have a smorgasbord of options to choose from!

 Dropbox is a service which has been getting the most popularity in recent publications.
-It has a real simple install process which behaves like a network drive connected to your own personal space on their servers.
-Free users are given 2GB to start with and you can always purchase more space.
+It has a real simple install process that behaves like a network drive connected to your own personal space on their servers.
+Free users are given 2GB to start with, and you can always purchase more space.
 I feel that Dropbox does work well enough, but I personally love the simplicity of CloudApp.
 Plus bonus points for the trendy topic-related name!